msarrias/applied-bioinformatics-KTH-DD2404/01-basic-python/03-translate-dna/README.md

 ## Translate DNA

 ### Instructions:
 Write a program that finds the longest open reading frame (ORF) , although not necessarily with a start codon.
 I.e., you are to find the longest sequence of codons without a stop codon in each input DNA sequence.
 The output is the ORFs translated to proteins using the genetic code.
-The output should be formatted as in the previous assignment (Länkar till en externa sida.)Länkar till en externa sida.!
+The output should be formatted as in the previous assignment.

 ### To present:
 What are the "stop codons" in the standard code?
 Why are we talking about a "standard code"?
 Looking for the longest ORF is a primitive way to find genes in prokaryotic genomes.
 Why does it not work for eukaryotes?